shiang/WDi_Project1/README.md

 ## GA WDi26 Project 1
 This is the second project for the GA WDi course.
-This project is split into two parts, the client side of the app and the server side of the app.
-This repository is the client side app which was built in React that works with the server side of the app that was built in Rails.
+This project is split into two parts, the client side of the app and the server side of the app:
+- Client app built in React
+- CRUD API built in Rails

-This project is a standard CRUD app that that manages restaurant and its menu information such as menu images, and pricing...etc.
+It provides functionalities that manages restaurant and its menu information such as menu images, and pricing...etc.
 ---

 ## Client (Client)